Asian American woman, 65, beaten in racist attack, NYPD says. Bystanders didn’t help, video suggests.

 “The NYPD is aware of this video and is investigating,” the NYPD Hate Crimes Task Force said on Twitter on Monday morning.

-The attack in Hell’s Kitchen happened just before noon on Monday, police said, as the unidentified victim was walking along W. 43rd Street.
+The attack in Hell’s Kitchen happened just before noon on Monday, police said, as the unidentified victim was walking along West 43rd Street.
 The woman was headed to church, WABC reported, when the attacker yelled, “F--- you, you don’t belong here,” and began assaulting her.

 Video shows one man in the building’s lobby watching the entirety of the attack.
 That man, who appeared to be tying a stack of boxes onto a cart, stared out the glass doors as the woman was repeatedly kicked in the head, but made no move to assist her.
 Two other men, who were security guards according WABC, then walked toward the entrance as the assailant left, and closed the door on the victim.